 What is Generative Engine Optimization?

-Generative Engine Optimization is the process of structuring and refining content so that AI engines — specifically large language models (LLMs) — can easily identify, interpret, and select it when generating responses.
+Generative Engine Optimization, also known as Answer Engine Optimization (AEO), is the process of structuring and refining content so that AI engines — specifically large language models (LLMs) — can easily identify, interpret, and select it when generating responses.

 Unlike traditional SEO, which focuses on improving your rankings in search engine results pages (SERPs), GEO is about making sure AI models choose your content as the source when constructing answers or summaries.